AkhilKallepalli/ModMicroUofG/ModLight/README.md

 # ModLight
-The repository contains all the files, modifications and updates to our project, Modular Light Sources (ModLight)
+The repository contains all the files, modifications and updates to our project, Modular Light Sources (ModLight). \
+Article accepted to [HardwareX](https://www.sciencedirect.com/journal/hardwarex), currently In Press.

 ---